North Sydney ferry wharf

-North Sydney ferry wharf (also known as High Street wharf) is located on the northern side of Sydney Harbour serving the Sydney suburb of North Sydney.
+North Sydney ferry wharf (also known as High Street wharf) is located on the northern side of Sydney Harbour serving the Lower North Shore suburb of North Sydney.

 In June 2022, a replacement wharf opened to the left of the original wharf, with upgraded facilities.

-Wharves & services
+Wharves and services

 North Sydney wharf is served by Sydney Ferries Neutral Bay services operated by First Fleet class ferries.